 “Once they’ve traveled, kids have permission to question the how and why of their surroundings, because they’ve tasted and seen that other people live differently.
 While it may not be the most comfortable way to go through life, it’s the most honest—and this honesty opens the door to making life choices that feel right in your bones.

 “As much as our family loves passport stamps, we can find the same answers to our questions about life—Why is it this way? mostly—without leaving our motherland.
 (But I still recommend stepping outside your national borders at least once.)
 It doesn’t require a lot of gas in our car or a backpack stuffed with plane tickets.
 But it does require bravery, and a willingness to let your kids leap onto slippery stones and investigate life up close, with dirty fingernails.”

 If you’re really looking to explore the why and how of creating a slower life within a fast-paced world, then I can highly recommend Notes from a Blue Bike.
 Like, really, really highly.

-You can pre-order your copy of ‘Notes from a Blue Bike’ from Amazon today, before its release on February 2.
+You can order your copy of ‘Notes from a Blue Bike’ from Amazon today.